patr-silva/Sneakers-Store/README.md

 <h1 id="introduction">Introduction</h1>
 <h2 id="about">About the project</h2>

 This project is a static webpage showcasing a simulated sneaker store, designed and developed using React and Tailwind CSS.
-My goal with this project was to practice my skills using modern web development technologies.

 The webpage highlights key features of a sneaker store, including product displays, store information, and a clean, modern aesthetic.

 <h2 id="goals">Goals and objectives</h2>

-My goal with this project was to practice my skills using modern web development technologies.
+This project is a React-based page for a fictional sneakers store, designed as a practice exercise to refine my skills in styling a React application using Tailwind CSS.

+The page showcases the store's best-selling sneakers and features a section dedicated to upcoming releases.
+While it's not a fully functional e-commerce site, it intends to improve my ability to create a visually appealing and engaging user experience with React and Tailwind CSS.

+A key focus of this project was to incorporate animations and interactive elements that come alive as you scroll through the page.
+These enhancements aim to create a dynamic and immersive browsing experience.

 <h2 id="built">Built with</h2>